 Solitary Retreat Cabin Descriptions

 Karuna is nestled into the south side of our northernmost east-west ridge on the land.
 This 200 square foot wood cabin has sweeping mountain views with Ekajati Peak and the Tara Shrine in the foreground.
 The wraparound, hardwood deck is a great place for yoga or meditation.
 There is a woodshed to protect firewood, which is provided.
-Inside, the cabin holds a twin bed, a wood burning stove, a kitchen with oven and four burner stove, small propane refrigerator, a strong water filtration system, and limited solar power.
+Inside, the cabin holds a twin bed, a wood burning stove, a kitchen with a four burner propane stove, small propane refrigerator, a strong water filtration system, and limited solar power.
 The cabin includes a fully equipped kitchen, complete with everything you will need for your retreat.
 There is enough floor space for a yoga asana, tai chi, and other movement meditations.
 Secluded and serene, Karuna facilitates inner stillness and is an ideal location, especially for long retreats.
 Access to Karuna is a steep 1/3 mile walk uphill, which can be snowy, icy, and muddy depending on the season.

 Two Trees is located higher into the south side of our northernmost east-west ridge than Karuna, it features a stunning view of Ekajati Peak from a hillside of majestic Ponderosa Pines for which it is named.
 The hardwood deck provides the perfect outdoor meditation spot while the inside has been described by departing retreatants as “the perfect size” for a solo retreat.
 There is enough floor space for a yoga asana practice, tai chi, and other movement meditations.
 The cabin has a wood burning stove and woodshed containing firewood, which is provided.
-This cabin has a twin bed and kitchen with oven and four burner stove, small propane refrigerator, a strong water filtration system, and limited solar power.
+This cabin has a twin bed and kitchen with a four burner propane stove, small propane refrigerator, a strong water filtration system, and limited solar power.
 The cabin includes a fully equipped kitchen, complete with everything you will need for your retreat.
 Access to Two Trees is a steep, winding, ½ mile walk uphill, which can be snowy, icy, and muddy depending on the season.

 Ratna, our largest and most remote cabin, faces south into the ‘Secret Valley.’
 There are large windows on three walls, featuring sweeping views of the South and West.
 About 350 square feet, there is plenty of room inside for yoga, tai chi, and other movement meditations.
 There is a choice of meditation seats at a full length window looking out over the valley (perfect for mornings or just after sunset), or facing the altar.
 Inside, there is an oven and four burner stove and limited solar electricity.
 This cabin is notable for the unparalleled silence and solitude, far removed from the world.
 Access to Ratna is a steep, winding, ½ mile walk downhill.
 Note: Ratna is not accessible November through May unless you are a hearty winter hiker.